bhavanishankar7075/ecommerceshoppygloby/shoppyglobe/README.md

 Project Objective

 This project is a basic e-commerce application named ShoppyGlobe, built using React and Vite.
-The application fulfills all the specified functional and non-functional requirements detailed in the project PDF, focusing on modern component architecture, Redux state management, data handling, and performance.
+The primary goal was to fulfill all specified functional and non-functional requirements, demonstrating proficiency in modern component architecture, Redux state management, data handling, and performance optimization as required by the project PDF.

-Submission Guidelines (As per Project PDF)
+Submission Guidelines

+I am submitting this project under the following guidelines:

-Submit a link to your GitHub repository with the completed project.
-There should be at least 25 commits in the GitHub repository (Commits should be relevant).
+I confirm that the code includes at least 25 relevant commits in the GitHub repository.

-Note: Do not share the Git-Repo link only.
-Put the repo link inside the Readme file and send the entire code folder.
+Note: I am sending the entire code folder.
+The GitHub link is provided below, and I have ensured the node_modules folder is removed from the submission package.

 GitHub Repository Link: https://github.com/bhavanishankar7075/ecommerceshoppygloby/tree/main/shoppyglobe